benlue/sql-soar/README.md

 + op: should be one of the following: 'query', 'list', 'insert', 'update' and 'delete'.

 + expr: the SQL expression needed to generate the required SQL statement.
+If you want to invoke a stored SQL expression, this property can be the path name of the stored SQL expression.

 + range: specifies the window of a result set.
 The _range_ object can be created using the _soar.range()_ function.